 2. Employ cause marketing

-To reach millennials cause marketing is not only essential, digital cause marketing reigns supreme.
-Reflective of the time millennials spend on social, studies have found that Gen Y is more aware of digital cause marketing campaigns than older generations.
-44% of millennials were aware of Yoplait’s Save Lids campaign, compared to only 37% of non-millennials.
+To reach Millennials cause marketing is not only essential, digital cause marketing reigns supreme.
+Reflective of the time Millennials spend on social, studies have found that Generation Y is more aware of digital cause marketing campaigns than older generations.
+44% of Millennials were aware of Yoplait’s Save Lids campaign, compared to only 37% of non-Millennials.